learn-co-curriculum/dsc-statistical-power/README.md

 You will be able to:

-* Describe the concept of “Power” in relation to p-value and effect size for hypothesis testing
+- Define power in relation to p-value and the null hypothesis
-* Understand and critically evaluate the factors influencing the power of an experiment
-* Perform Power calculation using SciPy and Python
-* Demonstrate the impact of sample size on statistical power using simulations
+- Describe the impact of sample size and effect size on power
+- Perform power calculation using SciPy and Python
-* Demonstrate the combined effect of sample size and effect size on statistical power using simulations
+- Demonstrate the combined effect of sample size and effect size on statistical power using simulations

-## The Power of a Statistical Test
+## The power of a statistical test

 The power of a statistical test is defined as the probability of rejecting the null hypothesis, given that it is indeed false.
 As with any probability, the power of a statistical test, therefore, ranges from 0 to 1, with 1 being a perfect test that guarantees rejecting the null hypothesis when it is indeed false.

 Intrinsically, this is related to $\beta$, the probability of type II errors.
 When designing a statistical test, a researcher will typically determine an acceptable $\alpha$, such as .05, the probability of type I errors.
 (Recall that type I errors are when the null-hypothesis is rejected when actually true.)
-From this given alpha value, an optimal threshold for rejecting the null-hypothesis can be determined.
+From this given $\alpha$ value, an optimal threshold for rejecting the null-hypothesis can be determined.
 That is, for a given $\alpha$ value, you can calculate a threshold that maximizes the power of the test.
 For any given $\alpha$, $power = 1 - \beta$.

 > Note: Ideally, $\alpha$ and $\beta$ would both be minimized, but this is often costly, impractical or impossible depending on the scenario and required sample sizes.

-## Effect Size
+## Effect size

 The effect size is the magnitude of the difference you are testing between the two groups.
 Thus far, you've mainly been investigating the mean of a sample.
 For example, after flipping a coin n number of times, you've investigated using a t-test to determine whether the coin is a fair coin (p(heads)=0.5).
-To do this, you compare the mean of the sample to that of another sample, if comparing coins, or to a know theoretical distribution.
+To do this, you compared the mean of the sample to that of another sample, if comparing coins, or to a know theoretical distribution.
 Similarly, you might compare the mean income of a sample population to that of a census tract to determine if the populations are statistically different.
 In such cases, Cohen's D is typically the metric used as the effect size.

 Cohen's D is defined as:  $ d = \frac{m_1 - m_2}{s}$,  where $m_1$ and $m_2$ are the respective sample means and s is the overall standard deviation of the samples.

-* When looking at the difference of means of two populations, Cohen's D is equal to the difference of the sample means divided by the pooled standard deviation of the samples.
+> When looking at the difference of means of two populations, Cohen's D is equal to the difference of the sample means divided by the pooled standard deviation of the samples.
 The pooled standard deviation of the samples is the average spread of all data points in the two samples around their group mean.

-## Power Analysis
+## Power analysis

-Since $\alpha$, power, sample size and effect size are all related quantities, you can take a look at some plots of the power of some t-tests, given varying sample sizes.
+Since $\alpha$, power, sample size, and effect size are all related quantities, you can take a look at some plots of the power of some t-tests, given varying sample sizes.
 This will allow you to develop a deeper understanding of how these quantities are related and what constitutes a convincing statistical test.
 There are three things to go into the calculation of power for a test.
 They are:

 * alpha value
 * effect size